tiagofernandez/bazooka/README.md

 available libraries (mostly web services-related) through scripting languages (e.g. Groovy, JRuby, Scala, Rhino, etc).
 Currently only Groovy is supported.

+Bazooka is built with Google Web Toolkit 2.0 and Guice 2.0.
+The back-end uses the Java Persistence API with Hibernate as concrete implementation targeting an H2 database, and Groovy 1.6.5 is utilized as scripting engine.

 Get the application running
 ------